Focke-Wulf Fw 190: Control systems

+Wing loading and canopy

 Like the Bf 109, the Fw 190 featured a fairly small wing planform with relatively high wing loading.
 This presents a trade-off in performance.
 An aircraft with a smaller wing suffers less drag under most flight conditions and therefore flies faster and may have better range.
 However, it also means the aircraft has a higher stalling speed making it less maneuverable, and also reduces performance in the thinner air at higher altitudes.
 The wings spanned 9.5 m and had an area of 15 m2.
 The wing was designed using the NACA 23015.3 airfoil at the root and the NACA 23009 airfoil at the tip.

 Earlier aircraft designs generally featured canopies consisting of small plates of perspex (also known as Plexiglas) in a metal "greenhouse" framework, with the top of the canopy even with the rear fuselage; this was true of the IJNAS Mitsubishi A6M Zero, whose otherwise "all-around view" canopy was still heavily framed.
 This design considerably limited visibility, especially to the rear.
-The introduction of vacuum forming led to the creation of the "bubble canopy" which was largely self-supporting, and could be mounted over the cockpit, offering greatly improved all-round visibility.
+The introduction of vacuum forming, led to the creation of the "bubble canopy" which was largely self-supporting, and could be mounted over the cockpit, offering greatly improved all-round visibility.
 Tank's design for the Fw 190 used a canopy with a frame that ran around the perimeter, with only a short, centerline seam along the top, running rearward from the radio antenna fitting where the three-panel windscreen and the forward edge of the canopy met, just in front of the pilot.